letqingbin/JDPlayer/README.md

 ## How to change video quality?

+### First
-First,IN JDPlayerView, you should custom your own control(such as button),and invoke
+IN JDPlayerView, you should custom your own control(such as button),and invoke
 ```
 - (void)didVideoQualityButtonPressed;
 ```
 in button's control events(such as UIControlEventTouchUpInside);

+### Second
-Second,IN your own Controller,change video quality in delegate
+IN your own Controller,change video quality in delegate
 ```
 - (void)videoPlayer:(JDPlayer *)videoPlayer didVideoQualityButtonPressed:(JDVideoModel *)videoModel;
 ```